 Mistaken Social Security payments are rare, but with the Social Security Administration (SSA) delivering monthly benefits to nearly 70 million people, they do happen.

 In the 2021 fiscal year, Social Security paid out around $1.1 trillion in retirement, survivors and disability benefits.
 That included about $1.8 billion in overpayments to beneficiaries, or 0.17 percent of total outlays, according to SSA's most recent payment-integrity report to the federal Office of Management and Budget (OMB).

-If you find yourself in that small minority, tell Social Security as soon as possible.
+If you believe you were either overpaid or underpaid by Social Security, tell the SSA as soon as possible.
 Failing to report the error in a timely way can lead to months of incorrect payments along with the eventual hassle of sorting it out.

 Incorrect payments happen for a number of reasons: